srobo/team-emails/SR2025/2025-03-13-competition-details.md

 ## Photos & videos

-Throughout the competition, Student Robotics volunteers will be taking photos and videos for the purpose of prompting and marketing the charity.
+Throughout the Competition, Student Robotics volunteers will be taking photos and videos for the purpose of prompting and marketing the charity.
 The arena will also be [livestreamed][competition-event-page-livestream] on our YouTube channel.
 Unlike previous competitions, we will not be issuing Media Consent forms.

 If you or your competitors would not like to appear in our photos and videos, please let our reception desk know when you arrive.

 ## Equipment

-Please ensure that your team brings at least one laptop or appropriate device with them to the competition to access the docs and work on your robot's code.
-We are unable to provide any computing devices for competitor use at the competition.
+Please ensure that your team brings at least one laptop or appropriate device with them to the Competition to access the docs and work on your robot's code.
+We are unable to provide any computing devices for competitor use at the Competition.
 We will be providing a wireless internet connection to all teams.

-Any tools that your team requires to modify their robot must be brought to the competition by the team: we cannot provide any.
+Any tools that your team requires to modify their robot must be brought to the Competition by the team: we cannot provide any.
 In particular, the use of any dangerous tools must be supervised by the responsible adult for the team.
 Power tools may only be used in the designated _Power Tools Area_.

-You must **bring all of the robotics kit** (including the white box it came in) to the competition, so that we can collect it at the end of the event.
+You must **bring all of the robotics kit** (including the white box it came in) to the Competition, so that we can collect it at the end of the event.
 We'll be taking both your batteries, the battery charger and battery bag off you when you arrive, so please make sure those are easily accessible.
 A list of the kit to return is attached to this email.

 Teams will be each allocated a _Pit_ -- an area of the venue to work in, with a table to work on and mains outlets.
 There will also be a _Test Arena_ -- a full size mock arena where teams can test their robots.
 You will also be able to book _Tinker Time_ slots to test your robot in the real arena.

 ## Robot design considerations

-At the competition, all robots undergo a safety check.
+At the Competition, all robots undergo a safety check.
 This not only confirms that the robot satisfies our safety regulations, but also the rules.
 Of note are a particular few we often see teams forgetting until the last minute:

 - Please make sure the power button is obvious and easily accessible.
 In the event of an issue in the arena, we don't want to be hunting for the switch as we try and quickly turn off your robot.
 - Ensure your battery is protected, ideally housed in its own rigid container.
 - Make sure you have a way to mount the flag.
 We may have a few spare mounts, but please do not rely on this.
 [Plastic push-fit couplers][push-fit-couplers] work well for this.
 - Make sure your robot fits inside the size constraints.
 If it doesn't, it will have a meeting with the _saw of shame_.
 - Make sure there are 2 spare USB ports: 1 for your code, and 1 for our "Competition USB".
-This Competition USB tells your robot that it's [in the competition][competition-mode] and which corner it's starting in (and thus populates the [`robot.zone` property][robot-attributes]).
+This Competition USB tells your robot that it's [in the Competition][competition-mode] and which corner it's starting in (and thus populates the [`robot.zone` property][robot-attributes]).
 You will not be able to compete without this.

 All of these and more can be found in our [safety regulations][safety-regulations] and [design rules][design-rules].